JNRowe/jnrowe.github.io/articles/tips/Formatting_csv_files_in_the_shell.rst

     Total size of PNG files: 15808

-In the original question on how to process |CSV| files all we really need to do is get the data in to a state for ``column`` to process, and we can use tr_ to do that.
+In the original question on how to process |CSV| files all we really need to do is get the data in to a state for :command:`column` to process, and we can use tr_ to do that.
 An example using a small chunk of the network log on this computer that we wish to format and calculate totals for could be::

     $ cat stats